ubports/docs.ubports.com/contribute/documentation.rst

 Documentation guidelines
 ------------------------

-These rules govern *how* you should write your documentation to avoid problems with style, format, or linking.
+These rules govern how you should write your documentation to avoid problems with style, format, or linking.
 If you don't follow these guidelines, we will not accept your document.

 Title
 ^^^^^

 All pages must have a document title that will be shown in the table of contents (left sidebar) and at the top of the page.
-This title is underlined with equals signs.

 Titles should be sentence cased rather than Title Cased.
 For example::